-Where a trademark protects branding, and a patent protects technical functionality, a design right protects the visual appearance of a product.
+Where a trademark protects your brand and a patent protects a technical functionality, design protection is your way of safeguarding the visual appearance of a product.

 Design protection enhances your options on the market

-With a design registration in place you are able to protect yourself against copying and counterfeit products.
-Furthermore, you have a stronger basis for entering into agreements with others concerning e.g. licensing or possibly selling the design right.
+Design protection puts you in a strong position for entering into licensing agreements with other firms that wish to market your product.
 In most instances, at least when it comes to professional dealings, a design right is actually a prerequisite for a collaboration to even be possible.

-Contact one of our IPR experts if you wish to know more about our consulting services within design and design protection.
-You can also fill out this contact form with your inquiry, and we will get back to you as soon as possible.
+Contact one of our experts today, if you wish to know more about our consulting services within design protection.
+You can also fill out the contact form below with your inquiry, and we will get back to you as soon as possible.

 Is a design protection sufficient?

-You can register both packaging, foods, clothes, furniture, manufacturing machinery, graphical design, websites, interior design, typography and many more as a design.
-Technical functions or effects are however not eligible for design registration – those you protect by way of patents.
-In a similar fashion, you can also not register a product name as a design, this is where the trademark protection comes in handy.
+You can register both packaging, foods, clothes, furniture, manufacturing machinery, graphical designs, websites, interior design, typography and much more as a design.
+Technical functions are, however, not eligible for design registration – to protect a technical function, you need to.
+If you wish to register a product name or logo, you will need to look into protection.

-When a new design, which meets the demands for registration, is published in the EU, it automatically becomes protected as an unregistered EU design against identical copying for three years.
-A publication in the EU is simply an introduction of the design to the world.
+When a new design, which meets the requirements for a design registration, is published in the EU, it is automatically protected as an unregistered EU design for three years.
+This protection prevents identical copying.
+You could argue that publication in the EU is an introduction of the design to the world.